 Catholics believed it was the end of the Unionist Government and that the troops would protect their communities from attacks by loyalist mobs and the sectarian police force.
 On the other hand, however, the Protestant community believed the British army would protect them from the IRA and that they would also strengthen the border with the Irish Republic.

 Irish Catholics distrust the British Army

-Within a matter of weeks of the British army being deployed on the starts the relationship between them and the Catholics turned sour.
-Catholics realised the army wasn’t deployed to protect them and that they often sided with the Unionists and Loyalists.
+Within a matter of weeks of the British army being deployed on the streets, the relationship between them and the Catholic community turned sour.
+Catholics realized the army wasn’t deployed to protect them and often enough, the British army sided with the Unionists and Loyalists groups.

-As part of Operation Demetrius in August of 1971 the British army performed house raids on Catholic homes in an attempt to locate IRA members.
-Raids were often met with brutality from the troops with families reporting being assaulted and often tortured when arrested.
+As part of Operation Demetrius in August of 1971, the British army performed house raids on Catholic homes in an attempt to locate IRA members.
+Raids were often met with brutality from the troops, families reported being assaulted and often tortured when arrested.

-Violence broke out all over Belfast and Derry with communities building barricades to keep out either side from entering.
-In Derry barricades were built at Free Derry in the Bogside which became a no-go area for British troops.
+Violence broke out all over Belfast and Derry with communities building barricades to keep out anyone who they feared from attacks.
+In the city of Derry, barricades were built in the Bogside, known as Free Derry, and Creggan estate which became a no-go area for British troops and police.